bitsofcotton/goki_check_cc/README.md

 2023/09/04 large fix around bump/obj/jps, better reasonable on logic.
 2023/09/06 bump local/global algorithm strategy change.
 2023/10/05 update lieonn to latest one.
+2023/10/06 curvature fix, also don't need to local to global trans in bump_both.